Map commissioned by Philip II and done by Anton Van der Wyngaerde in 1562, showing the Moorish

 Madrid is an amazing city with a fabulous artistic atmosphere.
 Just by walking around, you will run into world-class museums as well as buildings with long history incorporating various architectural styles.
 With all these beautiful buildings adorning the cityscape of Madrid, it may be difficult to enjoy those buildings with a clear clue.

-Most of the old buildings in Madrid date back to the reign of the Habsburg dynasty in sixteenth and seventeenth centuries, after Phillip II moved his court to Madrid in 1561, but there are a few beautiful medieval constructions too.
+Most of the old buildings in Madrid date back to the reign of the Habsburg dynasty in the sixteenth and seventeenth centuries, after Phillip II moved his court to Madrid in 1561, but there are a few beautiful medieval constructions too.
 These edifices provide a mysterious window through which we can take look into the hoary past of Madrid.

 The first distinctive style of the medieval times in Madrid is the Romanesque, prevalent from the eleventh century to the thirteenth, a transitional period between Roman and Gothic architectures.
 At the beginning of the thirteenth century, the Gothic style starts to lead the trend, with several technical improvements and aesthetic changes.
 Interestingly, during this period there is also a special style called Mudéjar.
 Mudéjar is a combination of Romanesque, Gothic, Renaissance as well as Islamic styles, which was created by the Muslims in Spain and Portugal.
 It emerged as a result of the Christians’ tolerance after their reconquest of the Iberian Peninsula.